devel0/knowledge/doc/rsyslog-strip.md

 ## strip messages by program name

-Example: strip from log all messages that contains "gnome-shell"
+Example: strip from log all messages that cames from "gnome-shell" program

 ```
 :programname, contains, "gnome-shell" ~